-Annotation of Business Templates is conducted through assignment of metrics and subsequent vertical columns (below each column of an annotated template) or horizontal rows (on the right-hand side of each row of an annotated template).
+Annotation of Business Templates is conducted through assignment of metrics and

+Characteristics applicable to data cells are arranged graphically in either subsequent vertical columns (below each column of an annotated template) or horizontal rows (on the right-hand side of each row of an annotated template).
 Characteristics applicable to the entire table are described in a separate location on the worksheet (as a "Z axis:" property usually above the table).
 In case of semi open tables (i.e. which rows or columns are multiplied by a specified explicit dimension members hierarchy) the expandable rows or columns are annotated as "X axis:" or "Y axis:".